Marie and Her Three Daddies

-Marie and Her Three Daddies is an ongoing South Korean television series starring Ha Seung-ri, Hyun Woo, Park Eun-hye, Ryu Jin, Hwang Dong-joo, and Gong Jung-hwan.
+Marie and Her Three Daddies is a 2025-26 South Korean television series starring Ha Seung-ri, Hyun Woo, Park Eun-hye, Ryu Jin, Hwang Dong-joo, and Gong Jung-hwan.
 The series follows Kang Marie as her lifelong quest to find her father takes an unexpected turn when three men show up out of the blue and completely alter her life.
-It premiered on KBS1 on October 13, 2025, and airs every Monday to Friday at 20:30 (KST).
+It aired on KBS1 from October 13, 2025, to March 27, 2026, every Monday to Friday at 20:30 (KST).
+It is also available in selected regions on Kocowa.

 Synopsis

 Kang Marie learned resilience from her turbulent upbringing.
 Her world is completely upended when she learns she is a product of sperm donation, even though she found comfort in her relationship with Lee Gang-se.
 She sets out on a quest for self-awareness, determined to track down her father and safeguard her love.